UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Technical Details

 \subsection{Co-occurrence Aware Encoding}

-The limited computation and storage resources on a single DPU motivate us to prune the workload needed on DPUs to further improve ANNS efficiency.
-Existing work have proposed various workload pruning techniques using distance bound~\cite{andre2016cache,gao2023high} and machine learning~\cite{haikun-atc24}.
-These methods can be useful to MemANNS, but are still not good enough.
+The limited computational and memory resources of individual DPUs necessitate aggressive workload reduction without sacrificing accuracy.
+Existing works have proposed various workload pruning techniques using distance bounds~\cite{andre2016cache,gao2023high} and machine learning~\cite{haikun-atc24}.
+These methods are complementary to UpANNS.

-We observe that items in the encoded points are indices pointing to the codebooks, thus resulting in limited values that typically range from 0 to 255.
-This allows for certain item combinations to co-occur.
-Figure~\ref{fig:occurrence} shows the maximum co-occurrence frequency of item combinations with lengths 3, 4 and 5 in the SIFT1B dataset.
-For example, when the length is 3, there could be $256^3$ possible item combinations.
-We count the occurrences of each combination in the encoded points and Figure~\ref{fig:occurrence} shows the maximum counts at different lengths.
-Notably, shorter combinations tend to have a higher frequency of co-occurrence.
-For example, the most frequently co-occurring combination of length 3 was found in 5.7\% of all encoded points.
-By caching the partial sums of these high‐frequency combinations at offline, we can reduce the memory accesses and computations required during the distance calculation stage at runtime, hence greatly alleviating the performance bottleneck.
+Encoded points are indices pointing to codebooks, resulting in a limited value range (typically within [0, 255]).
+This property allows frequent co-occurring element combinations.
+For instance, in the SIFT1B dataset, the triplet (1, 15, 26) appears in 5.7\% of vectors.
+During distance calculation stage (Figure~\ref{fig:ivfpq}(c)), each element in an encoded vector triggers a LUT lookup, summing to compute the final distance.
+By caching the partial sums of the high-frequency combinations, we can reduce redundant memory accesses and computations during distance calculation at runtime, hence improving the querying performance.